StatistikStadtZuerich/sszvis/docs/beginners.md

 * `yLabel` – label of y-value in the tooltip (required)
 * `xTicks` –  Number of ticks on the x-axis (optional)
 * `yTicks` –  Number of ticks on the y-axis (optional)
+* `fallback` – View of the chart when interactivity is not available due to technical restrictions

 ```project
 {